 That doesn’t mean you shouldn’t advertise in Google.
 In fact, I recommend most businesses test Google Ads because it’s one of the best marketing tactics available to small businesses.

 However, advertising is separate from search engine optimization and you should not expect to suddenly start ranking high in Google just because you’re using Google Ads.

 While we’re on the topic of other marketing channels impacting SEO, I’ll give one more bonus myth…

 Bonus Myth: Social Media Has No Impact on SEO

 Over the years, there’s been a debate in the digital marketing community about whether or not Google uses social media signals in their algorithm.

 My stance is simple – it doesn’t matter!
 It doesn’t matter if search engines factor in social media signals when ranking websites.

 What matters is whether or not social media marketing has a positive impact on your SEO.
 The answer to that question is yes.
 By using social media marketing, you will naturally improve your search engine rankings.
-To learn more, read my recent article about the 3 ways social media can boost your SEO.
+To learn more, read my article about the 3 ways social media can boost your SEO.